ni/nimi-python/docs/niscope/attributes.rst

     Indicates whether the digitizer should use RIS sample rates when searching for a frequency in autosetup.
     Valid Values:
-    VI_TRUE  (1) - Use RIS sample rates in autosetup
-    VI_FALSE (0) - Do not use RIS sample rates in autosetup
+    True  (1) - Use RIS sample rates in autosetup False (0) - Do not use RIS sample rates in autosetup

     The following table lists the characteristics of this property.